My Main Skills & Tech Platforms

 We never know who our next colleague, client, or business partner will be, nor do we know what their story or history is.
 Everything's so globalized these days, and I enjoy being able to appreciate and learn from the differences in those around me, while still remaining authentic and true to myself.
 That last sentence should give you a really good sense of the kind of person I am.

-At a macro level, I've been the sole "People Ops/HR person", leading continuous processes and improvements, across the entire employee lifecycle, for a diverse, innovative, dispersed team of 65 wonderful individuals at a VC-backed, SaaS tech startup with global operations.
+At a macro level, I've been the sole "People Operations Lead/HR person", leading continuous processes and improvements, across the entire employee lifecycle, for a diverse, innovative, dispersed team of 65 wonderful individuals at a VC-backed, Canada-based, SaaS tech startup with global operations.
 I did this while also maintaining and devleoping a fantastic culture and leading by example when it came to company values, so as to attract and retain great talent (which is not always easy to find).
+I've done the same for a team of 50 talented individuals at a profitable, US-based SaaS tech startup, also with global operations, and with a globally dispersed team.

 I'm exceptionally used to, day-to-day, making incremental improvements, iteratively, to processes, so that they match a company as it grows, and team compositions and personalities as they change, naturally.
 I'm also very used to managing numerous vital business processes, company-wide, with near, and in many cases, complete autonomy.
 Those include managing/leading: